CaveCanem1240/Motion-powered-Gameboy/README.md

 ### Hardware design
 - Altium Designer (version 21.2.0 or above) is used for the PCB design.
 ### Software design
-- Keil5 is ussed to compile the software.
+- Keil5 is used to compile the software.